gtauzin/kedro-dagster/docs/pages/guide.md

 Fan-out occurs at the Kedro node level during translation.
 If a node depends on or produces a `DagsterPartitionedDataset` dataset, the translator creates per-partition Dagster ops for that node.
 Ops created this way will be executed in parallel for each partition key defined in the `DagsterPartitionedDataset`.
 Downstream nodes depending on the partitioned dataset will also be fanned-out accordingly, respecting any defined partition mappings.
 When ops are fanned-out, their name is suffixed with the partition key to ensure uniqueness.

-The corresponding assets are equipped with their corresponding partition definitions and mappings, therefore one may use Dagtser UI to perform backfills, materialize specific partitions, and observe partition-aware asset lineage.
+The corresponding assets are equipped with their corresponding partition definitions and mappings, therefore one may use Dagster UI to perform backfills, materialize specific partitions, and observe partition-aware asset lineage.

 !!! note
     Kedro-Dagster's fan-out mechanism is static and occurs at translation time.
 Therefore, dynamic partitioning based on runtime information is not supported.

 ### `DagsterPartitionedDataset`

 This dataset wraps Kedro’s `PartitionedDataset` to enable Dagster partitioning and optional partition mappings to downstream datasets.
-When a job includes a `DagsterPartitionedDataset`, Dagster will schedule and materialize per-partition runs; you can select partiton keys in the Dagster UI launchpad or use backfills for ranges.
+When a job includes a `DagsterPartitionedDataset`, Dagster will schedule and materialize per-partition runs; you can select partition keys in the Dagster UI launchpad or use backfills for ranges.

 !!! danger
     If you decide to run backfills or materialize specific partitions from the Dagster UI, be aware that no Kedro hooks will be triggered in those runs.
 In particular, this means that any Kedro-MLflow integration relying on hooks will not function in those cases.